konsumer/emitonoff/README.md

 ### requirejs

-Put it in your require path, then you can do this:
+Put `dist/emitonoff.js` in your require path, then you can do this:

 ```javascript
 define(['emitonoff'], function(emitonoff){